About Avalon Farms Homegrown

 Avalon Farms has been in the family since 1932 and the focus of the operation has changed to meet consumer demands.
 Over time the farm has been a dairy operation, finished hogs and grown seed corn, commercial corn and soybeans.

 In 1999 we built the hydroponic greenhouse and in 2002 we began our Share of the Farm subscription delivery service.
 We refer to it as a "hybrid CSA" (CSA stands for community supported agriculture).
-For 20 weeks during spring, summer and fall our subscribers receive a weeky delivery of all the wonderfully fresh produce we raise, as well as fresh fruits and vegetables raised by family farms from all over Michigan.
+We have modified our program over the years to meet our customers needs.
+During spring, summer and fall our on farm market will be stocked with all the wonderfully fresh produce we raise, as well as fresh fruits and vegetables raised by family farms from all over Michigan.
 These farmers are not just business relationships, but friends as well.
 From Trever and Jason Meachum in Hartford we get strawberries, nectarines and Honey Crisp apples.
 The outstanding dark sweet cherries we include each summer are the work of Josh and Barb Wunsch from Old Mission Peninsula in Traverse City.
 The Wilson family of Galesburg raise our beef.
 Jim Kreitner provides us with wonderful white peaches, pears and other fruit.
-The Koenig Family supplies the red raspberries we include in the fruit lovers shares.

 Eating fresh, locally grown Michigan products helps us all.
-Subscribers get better tasting and more nutritious food and the farmers are able to continue our family farms.
 Even our communities benefit, since locally spent food dollars circulate back into the community between 3 and 7 times.
 It is estimated that if every Michigan household spent just 5% more on local food, it would keep over $700 million more circulating within Michigan.